skienzmatishun/deal-with-the-devil/src/content/introduction.md

 This case is a travesty of justice, an example of inept police investigation accompanied by a prosecution based on fiction and creative speculation.
 The District Attorney and Sheriff knew the family of Brandon Hastings, who deserved justice.
 However justice was blinded by ego and a need for a conviction, regardless of evidence.
 This case exemplifies everything that can go wrong in a court of law.

 For close to two years a small staff has been reviewing the trial transcript, visiting the “alleged” murder scene and the disposal site of the body.
-We have talked with over a dozen attorneys, which has led to Attorney Rebbeca Chambliss, rebbeca@chambliss.law, coming on board, pro bono.
+We have talked with over a dozen attorneys, which has led to Attorney Rebbeca Chambless, rebbeca@chambliss.law, coming on board, pro bono.
 She will be presenting the case to the [Innocence Project](https://innocenceproject.org/).

 Please follow us on our [Facebook page](https://www.facebook.com/Deal-with-the-Devil-100583859248573/)